Socapexxx/xLyrics/README.md

 xLyrics is a tiny local Node server + browser UI that turns folders of `.txt` files into live presentation outputs.
-You drive a control page from a laptop and project to one or more browser-based outputs (a TV, a stage display, a Resolume Text Block, OBS, anywhere a browser source can render).
+You drive a control page from a laptop and project to one or more browser-based outputs (an external monitor, a stage display, OBS browser source, anywhere a browser source can render).

 - **Songs are plain text.** Edit them in any editor — xLyrics watches the folder and reloads on save.